-These are distance learning courses which are managed over the internet using a dedicated online learning management system.
-The courses aims to connect a diverse body of domestic and international students across time zones, to share knowledge and develop expertise in the field of security studies.
-The courses aim to introduce students to emerging paradigms within security studies, security and intelligence at both local and global levels.
-The courses will account for what we mean by the concept of 'Security' and to explore some justifications for the increasing 'securitisation' of social life.
-The courses will provide an overview of important security events and issues of the 20th and 21st centuries including the evolving tensions of the Cold War.
-Finally, these courses will connect the conceptual basis of the discipline to some of the practical issues facing the international system and to some of the emerging security threats and issues pertaining to law enforcement, government agencies and the private sector.
-These include a critical view of threats from terrorism, organised crime, radicalisation and intelligence failures.
-The student is expected to use reflection and analysis to understand and develop their own area of expertise within the fields of Security Studies, Intelligence analysis and Criminology.
+These courses are taught by distance learning and aims to connect a diverse body of domestic and international students across time zones, to share knowledge and develop expertise in the fields.
+The courses in Terrorism and Security Law aim to encourage students to use reflection and analysis to understand and develop their own area of expertise within the fields of Security Studies, Criminology and Terrorism and Security Law.
 More specifically to gain an understanding of how the concept of security has been rearticulated and challenged in our contemporary context through an engagement with some of the most pressing issues of our day.
-These include the ramifications of the Cold War, terrorism, the proliferation of dangerous weapons, organised crime, globalisation and financial crime.
+These include the ramifications of the Cold War, terrorism, the proliferation of dangerous weapons, organised crime, globalisation and human rights and in particular, to focus on understanding the domestic and international legal issues as applied to defining and combatting terrorism.
+Moreover, these courses aim to provide an in-depth coverage of human rights law and its application to the laws of international warfare.
 The students will be looking at current and emerging security problems as well as evaluating potential solutions to these issues.
-The courses key aims are to: - To provide a distance learning programme in security studies for full-time employees. - To enable students to make an original contribution to the discipline of security studies and the advancement of professional security practice. - To produce competent, informed reflectively and ethically competent students who have a developed academic understanding the key issues within Security Studies and the theories which underpin the discipline.
+They will be looking at how policing, law enforcement and lawyers are trying to counter and combat threats in a global environment.
+The courses key aims are: • To provide distance learning programmes in Terrorism and Security Law for full-time employees. • To enable students to make an original contribution to the discipline of Terrorism and Security Law and the advancement of professional security practice. • To produce competent, informed reflectively and ethically competent students who have a developed academic understanding the key issues within Terrorism and Security Law and the theories which underpin the discipline.